 And while we can’t go out to enjoy performances, our amazing performing arts organisations are keeping us entertained.

-The National Theatre of Scotland’s new season of digital short artworks, Scenes for Survival has been created in association with BBC Scotland, Screen Scotland, BBC Arts’ Culture in Quarantine project and Scotland’s leading theatre venues and companies, with support from Hopscotch Films.
+The National Theatre of Scotland’s season of digital short artworks, Scenes for Survival has been created in association with BBC Scotland, Screen Scotland, BBC Arts’ Culture in Quarantine project and Scotland’s leading theatre venues and companies, with support from Hopscotch Films.
 Each artwork has been created by a quarantine creative team, connecting remotely, made up of a performer, writer and director and filmed from their personal spaces of isolation.
 Over 100 leading artists including Brian Cox, Maureen Beattie and Greg Hemphill have collaborated to create and release more than forty unique films.

 Scottish Ballet has released performances for audiences to enjoy online, and have also been continuing their SB Health digital dance classes.
 Join in with them on Facebook Live from Monday – Friday.
 Check their website to view the full schedule.